Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • low blood pressure – Lidocaine, Allaforte, Celanide;

-• angina pectoris, heart attack - Isoptin, Amiodarone, Atenolol;
+• angina pectoris, previous heart attack - Isoptin, Amiodarone, Atenolol;

 • hypertension - Anaprilin, Verapamil.

-• the patient's sensations in the form of a blow to the heart area, interruptions, fading, strong and frequent heartbeat after a pause;
+• sensations of the patient in the form of a blow to the heart, interruptions, freezing, strong and rapid heartbeat after a pause;

 • general weakness, anxiety, hot flashes, shortness of breath;

-• circulatory disorders (more often with bigeminy - one normal blow and extrasystole) - headache, dizziness, bouts of loss of consciousness, impaired speech, movement and sensitivity in the limbs;
+• circulatory disorders (more often with bigeminia - one normal beat and extrasystole) - headache, dizziness, attacks of loss of consciousness, disturbances in speech, movements and sensitivity in the limbs;

-• complex forms of rhythm disturbances (for example, with prolonged QT).
+• complex forms of rhythm disturbances (for example, with QT prolongation).

-The appointment of pills for extrasystole of the heart is carried out depending on the ECG data and blood tests, since this is not a separate disease, but only a symptom.
-If the examination does not reveal diseases of the cardiovascular system, then the following drugs are recommended:
+The prescription of tablets for cardiac extrasystole is carried out depending on ECG data and blood tests, since this is not a separate disease, but only a symptom.
+If the examination does not reveal diseases of the cardiovascular system, then the following medications are recommended:

-• improving metabolism in the heart muscle - Riboxin, Kratal, Preductal, Actovegin, Mildronat;
+• improving metabolism in the heart muscle - Riboxin, Kratal, Preductal, Actovegin, Mildronate;

-• containing potassium and magnesium - Asparkam, Magnikum, Kalipoz prolongatum;
+• containing potassium and magnesium - Asparkam, Magnicum, Kalipoz prolongatum;

-• omega-3 fatty acids - Omacor, Doppelhertz Omega 3.
+• omega-3 fatty acids – Omacor, Doppelherz Omega 3.

-If hypertension, angina pectoris, inflammation (myocarditis, endocarditis) are detected, then all efforts should be directed to the therapy of the underlying disease.
-As the condition of the myocardium and blood vessels improve, extrasystoles will disappear.
+If hypertension, angina pectoris, inflammation (myocarditis, endocarditis) are detected, then all efforts should be directed towards treating the underlying disease.
+As the condition of the myocardium and blood vessels improves, extrasystoles will also disappear.

 Rhythm disturbances can also be caused by: